 - Brush dough with 1 Tbsp melted butter and cover with 2 Tbsp of the cake mix.
 Brush 1 Tbsp melted butter over the cake mix and sprinkle with 1 Tbsp brown sugar.

 - Roll into a log and cut into 8 equal buns.

 - Repeat steps 2-5 with the other half of the crescent roll dough.
 Place 16 buns into the prepared muffin tins.
 Bake for 12-14 minutes or until the buns are lightly browned.

 - Make the icing: whisk together sifted cake mix and half-and-half until fully combined.
 Add more or less half-and-half depending on how thick you want the icing.
 Spoon over warm cinnamon buns and top with sprinkles.

-*using yellow cake mix will produce a more yellow icing.
+Using yellow cake mix in your icing will produce a yellow icing.
 I used white cake mix.

 Did you make a recipe?

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.